Kevin Lerena

-Kevin Lerena (born 5 May 1992) is a South African professional boxer who held the IBO cruiserweight title from 2017 to 2021 and challenged for the WBA (Regular) heavyweight title in 2022.
-As of September 2021, he is ranked as the world's fifth best active cruiserweight by The Ring magazine, fourth by Transnational Boxing Rankings Board and eight by BoxRec.
+Kevin Lerena (born 5 May 1992) is a South African professional boxer.
+He has held the World Boxing Council (WBC) bridgerweight title since 2024.
+Previously, he held the International Boxing Organization (IBO) cruiserweight title from 2017 to 2021.
+At regional level, he has held multiple championships, including the South African title from 2015 to 2017.

-Boxing career
+Professional career

 Early career

-Lerena made his professional debut against Justice Siliga on November 30, 2011, and won the fight by a second-round knockout.
-He amassed a 12-1 during the next four years, before challenging Deon Coetzee for the South African cruiserweight title.
+Lerena made his professional debut against Justice Siliga on 30 November 2011, and won the fight by a second-round knockout.
+He amassed a 12–1 record during the next four years, before challenging Deon Coetzee for the South African cruiserweight title.
 He beat Coetzee by unanimous decision.
-He made his first and only title defense against Johnny Muller on April 24, 2016.
+He made his first and only title defense against Johnny Muller on 24 April 2016.
 He won the fight by a tenth-round technical knockout.

+Lerena vs. Bolonti

-Lerena was scheduled to face the one-time WBA World light heavyweight title challenger Roberto Bolonti on June 11, 2016.
-He won the fight by unanimous decision, with scores of 97-93, 97-93 and 96-94.
+Lerena faced the one-time WBA World light heavyweight title challenger Roberto Bolonti on 11 June 2016.
+He won the fight by unanimous decision, with scores of 97–93, 97–93 and 96–94.

+Lerena vs. Nielsen

-Lerena was scheduled to face the undefeated Micki Nielsen on October 22, 2016.
+Lerena faced the undefeated Micki Nielsen on 22 October 2016.
 He won the fight by majority decision.
-Two judges scored the bout 96-95 and 97-93 in his favor, while the third judge scored it as a 95-95 draw.
+Two judges scored the bout 96–95 and 97–93 in his favor, while the third judge scored it as a 95–95 draw.

-Lerena was scheduled to fight Vikapita Meroro on February 4, 2017.
+Lerena fought Vikapita Meroro on 4 February 2017.
 He won the fight by a fifth-round technical knockout.
 Meroro appeared to go down easy, while led fight promoter Rodney Berman to withhold his purse and state: "He quit, plain and simple".

-Lerena was scheduled to face Sergio Ramirez on April 23, 2017.
+Lerena fought Sergio Ramirez on 23 April 2017.
 He won the fight by unanimous decision, after the eight scheduled rounds were contested.
 It was the first time in three years that Lerena was scheduled to fight less than ten rounds.

-IBO Cruiserweight champion
+IBO cruiserweight champion

+Lerena vs. Kalenga

-Lerena was scheduled to face Maxim Maslov for the vacant IBO cruiserweight title on August 12, 2017, at the Emperors Palace in Kempton Park, South Africa.
-On July 25, Maslov announced his withdrawal from the bout due to a recurring injury.
+Lerena was scheduled to face Maxim Maslov for the vacant IBO cruiserweight title on 12 August 2017, at the Emperors Palace in Kempton Park, South Africa.
+On 25 July, Maslov announced his withdrawal from the bout due to a recurring injury.
 He was replaced by the former WBC Continental cruiserweight champion Olanrewaju Durodola.
 Durodola later withdrew from the bout as well, and was replaced by the former interim WBA Cruiserweight titlist Youri Kalenga.
-As Kalenga stepped in on ten days notice, the fight itself was postponed for September 9, 2017.
-Lerena won the fight by split decision, with two judges awarding him 116-113 and 115-113 scorecards, while the third judge scored it 117-111 for Kalenga.
+As Kalenga stepped in on ten days notice, the fight itself was postponed for 9 September 2017.
+Lerena won the fight by split decision, with two judges awarding him 116–113 and 115–113 scorecards, while the third judge scored it 117–111 for Kalenga.
 Kalenga threw a great volume of hooks and power punches in the early rounds, which were awarded to him on all three of the judges cards.
 Lerena was able to rally in the mid rounds however, and did enough to edge the fight in his favor.